TeresaWehmeier/kickstarter_analysis/README.md

 An analysis of crowd sourcing goal outcomes conducted over a period of two weeks utilizes data provided by Kickstarter.
 The data includes over 4,000 crowd sourcing campaigns broken down into 9 different categories and over 40 sub-categories.
 This project focuses on the “theater” category, which represents 38% of the entire data set and is the most popular project category at nearly double the next closest.

 ### Purpose
 A Kickstarter client requests a deeper analysis of campaign outcomes based on crowd source launch dates and funding goals.
 The client’s crowd sourcing interest area is the category "theaters" and specifically in the sub-category "plays".
+The client also expressed some interest in theater crowd funding launches in Great Britain, so some comparisons to the U.S. theater launches are provided.

 ## Analysis and Challenges